Elliotbaz/education/README.md

 **BRIEF INTRODUCTION**
 ################################
-This project is build using React.js and Material UI. in communicating with the backend rest apis, i did not implement the update and get by id in this project, due to time constraints, but the endpoints were created in the backend and are ready to use in the utils/api.js
+This project is build using React.js and Material UI. in communicating with the backend rest apis,
 ################################

 **SET UP**